Mr Adam Fowler

 Teaching

-I module-lead and teach four modules: Podcasting and Radio Features (L5), Advanced Podcasting and Radio Features (L6), Creative Audio (L5) and Advanced Creative Audio (L6.)
-After developing these for five years, I have enhanced student engagement and participation.
+I module-lead and teach four modules: Podcasting and Radio Features (L5), Advanced Podcasting: Practice and Theory (L6), Creative Audio (L5) and Advanced Creative Audio (L6.)
+After developing these for seven years, I have enhanced student engagement and participation.
 I also supervise Final Year Project students on the podcasting, radio documentary, and sound design options.
 I contribute occasional part-lectures for the theory module: Media Texts which has enriched my own pedagogy and informed my thoughts on future professional development and career.
 I am keen to further develop my collaborations with colleagues who teach the theory side of audio, radio and podcasting.
+In 2024, Dr Leslie McMurtry and I co-wrote a new module, Advanced Podcasting: Practice and Theory which we now deliver together.

-I am liaising with Salford University’s Learning and Teaching Enhancement Centre to develop a theoretical underpinning of my “Podcasting for Engagement and Assessment” ideas, as presented at the 2023 LTEC Festival.
+I am liaising with the University of Salford's Learning and Teaching Enhancement Centre to develop a theoretical underpinning of my “Podcasting for Engagement and Assessment” ideas, as presented at the 2023 LTEC Festival.
 This with a view to collaborating with academics across the university to incorporate podcasting into their teaching and their students’ learning, particularly from an EDI perspective.

 Qualifications and Recognitions